 Labored naturally until they broke my water around 6 cm.
 Them, I received an epidural around 8cm.
 The doctor manually turned my daughter’s face slightly as she was sunny-side up, to assist her further into the birth canal.

-The main difference between my First and Second labor’s was that my second resulted in an emergency C-section without trial of labor due to fetal distress.
+The main difference between my First and Second labor was that my second resulted in an emergency C-section without trial of labor due to fetal distress.

 There are a few reasons why this happened:

-1. Baby had poor growth: not related to placental abnormalities, but it was a result of a intrauterine growth restriction (another possible side-effect of my uterus shape).
+1. The baby had poor growth: not related to placental abnormalities, but it was a result of an intrauterine growth restriction (another possible side-effect of my uterus shape).

 She was growing in the same horn my first daughter had grown in.
 It is possible that horn was too large for this second smaller baby and allowed her to continually flip.
 I delivered my second baby at 36 weeks and 6 days.

 My main message would be, if you have a bicornuate uterus, DO NOT be fearful that your baby will be breech, or that you will not be able to deliver naturally.
 It happened for me, and I want to share that it can happen for others too!

 No two labors are ever the same.